I suppose it’s a straw that broke the camel’s back sort of thing. Then all you want to do is run. Far. And fast.

 The plastic storage containers tumble onto your head one too many times, and you know it’s your own fault for cramming them into a tiny space on the top shelf.
 The dishes are left in the sink day after day, and this time, you’re the one who let them go, and let them go.
 The stack of bills is higher than usual – despite all your attempts to economize, to go without, to cut, to juggle, to shuffle.

 There’s yet another maintenance issue with the house.
-It’s not a fortune, but it’s a hassle.
+It’s won’t cost a fortune, but it’s a hassle to take care of.
 There’s yet another rumbling from the car.
-It’s getting older, and then again, so are you.
+It’s getting older, and you have no idea what the outcome will be.

-Aren’t there a hundred minuscule moments when you want to run?
-Just leave it all – and take off?
+As for getting older, so are you.
+And you feel it even more when you realize there are a hundred minuscule moments when you want to run.
+Just leave it all behind.

 What kid doesn’t plan his escape at least once in his young life?
 He packs up a little bag, and makes it as far as the corner of the street.
 What adult doesn’t dream of running away – leaving behind the messes of daily life – at least in his or her dreams?